segdeha/blog/posts/sending-growl-notifications-from-dashboard-widgets.md

 });
 </pre>

 This script makes a <code>widget.system</code> call, running the <code>growl-enabled.sh</code> shell script.
-When the shell script returns, it's value is passed into the anonymous callback function.
+When the shell script returns, it’s value is passed into the anonymous callback function.

 The shell script is quite simple.
 It invokes the command-line utility <code>osascript</code> and runs a simple AppleScript asking for a count of the number of processes named "GrowlHelperApp".
 If Growl is enabled, the script returns a 1.
 Otherwise, the script returns a 0.